 Although there are many lists of top natural wonders of the world, the generally accepted list was compiled in 1997 by Seven Natural Wonders and CNN.
 The list comprises:

 United States, North America

 Great Barrier Reef

 Harbor of Rio de Janeiro

-In fact, more than 10% of the world’s fish population lives in the reef, and the corals are living tiny creatures.
-Additionally, some areas of the reef are millions of years old and house prehistoric creatures like the nautilus.
-However, due to climate change and pollution, the Great Barrier Reef corals are dying and bleaching at a rapid rate, putting the life of the reefs at risk.
+Some areas of the reef are millions of years old and house prehistoric creatures, such as the nautilus.
+However, due to climate change and pollution, the Great Barrier Reef corals are dying and bleaching at a rapid rate, putting the life of the reef at risk.

-Located on the Zambezi River, you can find one of the world’s largest waterfalls, the Victoria Falls.
-Separating Zambia and Zimbabwe, the Victoria Falls are more than 5,603 feet high and more than 354 feet tall.
+Originally known as Mosi-oa-Tunya (“the smoke which thunders” in the native Lozi language), Victoria Falls was named after British monarch Queen Victoria by European explorer David Livingstone in 1855.
+Today, the falls are a major tourist attraction in Africa.
 When the water levels change in September, daredevils can swim in a natural pool called Devil’s Pool.
 Additionally, the Victoria Falls are near the Victoria Falls Rainforest and create a nighttime rainbow, known as the moon rainbow.
-Wouldn't that be a sight to see!

 The seven wonders of the natural world range from plummeting canyons to towering mountain ranges.
 But even if you’re not scuba diving in the Great Barrier Reef or gazing up at the Aurora borealis, you’ve seen the natural beauty of our planet at work.
 Learn more about Earth’s major and minor landforms and where they can be found in the world.